 We all know working out is very beneficial to our health.
 In fact, many studies have shown big improvements in strength, power, hypertrophy, flexibility, and bone density with just a few weeks of working out; but, how about detraining?
 What happens when you stop working out?
 How long before your gains start to disappear?
 And what can you do to stop it?
 Keep reading to learn more.

 Nobody wants to lose size and strength, after all, it took years lots of hard work to finally see the gains.
-What kind we do to prevent a reduction in size and strength?
+What can we do to prevent a reduction in size and strength?
 If you want to keep your gains, your goal should be to work out all your muscles at least once a week, preferably twice per week.
 You can easily accomplish this goal with one workout.
 Perform exercises that work out all your major muscles: legs, chest, back, shoulders, arms, and core.
 When you have more time or more energy, you can always add more exercise to your plan.

 If you think you’re losing energy after a few weeks of skipping your workouts, you’re probably right.
 Toraman et al. (2005) showed the cardiovascular gains start to disappear in a as little as two weeks.
 But it seems to hit elite athletes even faster!
 Costill et al. (1985) showed that performance may suffer after only 1 week of detraining for competitive swimmers.
 Biopsies of their deltoids showed a 50% reduction in respiratory capacity after only 1 week.
 That lackluster feeling after a few weeks of skipping workouts is real!
 Therefore, just like resistance training, your goal should be to perform cardiovascular exercise at least once per week...preferably twice.